Welcome to the Women Aloud blog. Thanks for taking the time to visit. If you’re new to us, please read on to find out a bit more about us…

-Why: The group was set up by me, Laura, a few years ago when a lot of my female friends were in a different phase of life and were moving out of London.
-I decided I wanted to meet more people, make new friends, be part of a supportive group of women.
-Nothing against men but I was in a place where I was looking for female conversation and a sense of community that was women-only.
-Dating for friends seemed a bit intense so I started Women Aloud London, a small group of women who would meet for book clubs and nights out.
-Numbers grew and many of those members who came in the first few months are still people I see today.
+A few years ago a lot of my female friends were in a different phase of life and were moving away, so I wanted to make new friends; to feel part of a supportive group of women.
+Nothing against men but I was looking for female conversation and a sense of community that was women-only.
+Dating for friends seemed a bit intense so I started Women Aloud London, a small group of women who would meet up monthly.
+Numbers grew and many of the women are still people I’m connected with.
 Then after a few years, I was the one doing the ‘marriage, baby and a move out of London’ thing.
-Being new to an area and not wanting to totally lose the person I was before motherhood, I set up another Women Aloud group in my new hometown of St Albans.
+Being new to Hertfordshire and not wanting to totally lose the person I was before motherhood, I set up another Women Aloud group in my new hometown of St Albans.
 Once again I’ve met a great group of women.
-But now, 18months after starting this second group, I feel that there’s potential for Women Aloud to grow – and it would be great to have you involved!
+We meet up for book clubs, dinners, tastings events or just a good ole chat.
+And since starting the St Albans group 3 years ago, I’ve started this blog that you’re reading…oh and had two daughters (one is 3years, the other is 4months).

 Interested?
 Here’s how to get involved with Women Aloud…